skhandel826/Mini-Project/README.md

 2. To Do list

-   "A simple and responsive To-Do List web app to add, delete, and manage daily tasks.
-Built using HTML, CSS, and JavaScript."
+   A simple and responsive To-Do List web app to add, delete, and manage daily tasks.
+Built using HTML, CSS, and JavaScript.

-4. Tic Tac Toe
+3. Tic Tac Toe

    A classic Tic Tac Toe game built using HTML, CSS, and JavaScript.
 Features include player vs player mode, win/draw detection, game reset option, and interactive

+4.Rock Paper Scissors Game

+A fun and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+Play against the computer and test your luck and logic in this classic game!